YasinOkat/BookScrapingProject/README.md

 - Uses both css and xpath selectors
 - Iterates over pages
 - Rotating proxy list, some websites blocks the ip addresses to prevent data scraping, by using multiple proxies, it can bypass that, however, the option is disabled since the free proxies I have used is dying
-- Utilises pipelines to clean data: extractin numbers, removing whitespaces, etc.
+- Utilizes pipelines to clean data: extractin numbers, removing whitespaces, etc.
 - Data visualization: Used plotly to draw graphs of pages, number of times bought etc.

 # Installation